codegouvfr/eleventy-dsfr/content/fr/action-plan-for-free-software-and-digital-commons/plan-action-logiciels-libres-communs-numeriques.en.md

 employer of digital talents, in particular by enhancing the value of public contributions to the projects and communities concerned.

-The actions are jointly led by the Free Software unit, with the support of the LABEL and TALENTS missions of the [TECH.GOUV program](https://numerique.gouv.fr/publications/tech-gouv-strategie-et-feuille-de-route-2019-2021/ "TECH.GOUV program - External link").
+The actions are jointly led by the Free Software Unit, with the support of the LABEL and TALENTS missions of the [TECH.GOUV program](https://numerique.gouv.fr/publications/tech-gouv-strategie-et-feuille-de-route-2019-2021/ "TECH.GOUV program - External link").
 Other initiatives led by DINUM